HPPinata/CephNAS/README.md

 ## 0. Preparation
 System: Should work with any arm64 or x86_64 computer, preferrably with at least 4 storage devices
-OS: RHEL based (Almalinux, Rockylinux), or at least supporting nm-manager, podman and SELinux
+OS: Fedora Server, or at least supporting nm-manager, podman and SELinux

 Privileges: Most (if not all) of the following commands require root privileges, ``sudo su`` before starting instead of prepending everything with sudo.
 Remember to ``exit`` after finishing